Federal Civil Asset Forfeiture

 An attorney can help you assert the affirmative defense of innocent ownership.
 The federal civil asset forfeiture statutes are intended to punish drug dealers while still protecting unwitting or innocent owners.
 Under 21 U.S.C. § 881(a)(6), the statutory scheme differentiates between “wrongdoers” and “innocent owners.”

-Any person connected with the property subject to forfeiture is a wrongdoer except those who are innocent owners.
-Innocent owners are those who have no knowledge of the illegal activities and who have not consented to the illegal activities.
+Any person connected with property subject to forfeiture is a wrongdoer except innocent owners.
+Innocent owners are those who have no knowledge of the illegal activities and who have not consented to them.

 As to a wrongdoer, any amount of the invested proceeds traceable to drug activities forfeits the entire property.
 In other words, if one is a wrongdoer, the full value of the real property is forfeitable because some of the funds invested are traceable.
 On the other hand, if a person is an innocent owner, then no amount of that person’s or entity’s funds are forfeitable.

-The burden is on the claimant when the innocent owner’s defense is asserted.
+When the innocent owner’s defense is asserted, the burden is on the claimant.
 The government need not prove, and the district court need not find, that the claimant had actual knowledge.
 Instead, the claimant is responsible for proving the absence of actual knowledge.

 The innocent owner defense is based on actual knowledge, not constructive knowledge, that existed at the time of the transfer and not at the time of the illegal activity.
 See United States v.
 6640 SW 48th St., 41 F.3d 1448, 1452 (11th Cir.1995).

-This rule prohibits profit by the post-illegal act transferees who knowingly take an interest in forfeitable property.
-The innocent owner defense is not available just because the person was not on the scene early enough to consent to the illegal activity.
+This rule prohibits profit by the post-illegal act transferees knowingly taking an interest in forfeitable property.
+The innocent owner’s defense is unavailable just because the person was not on the scene early enough to consent to the illegal activity.

 In other words, the post-illegal act transferee cannot assert the innocent owner defense to forfeiture if he could know of the illegal activity which would subject property to forfeiture at the time he takes his interest.

-When considering the innocent owner defense, the courts are looking to see if a “strawman” set up is being used to conceal the financial affairs of illegal dealings of someone else.
+When considering the innocent owner defense, the courts look to see if a “strawman” is being used to conceal someone else’s financial affairs or illegal dealings.

 Challenges to Forfeiture under the Eighth Amendment’s Excessive Fine Clause

-In many cases, the attorney will raise an affirmative defense alleging that the forfeiture was excessive under the “excessive fine clause” of the Eighth Amendment.
+The attorney will often raise an affirmative defense alleging that the forfeiture was excessive under the “excessive fine clause” of the Eighth Amendment.
 The constitutional challenge to forfeiture on this basis should be raised at the first opportunity and renewed at each stage of the case.

 If the issue is not raised until a direct appeal, the appellate court will review the district court’s decision for plain error.
 United States v.
 Elfgeeh, 515 F.3d 100, 138 (2d Cir.
 2008).

 In United States v.
-Bajakajian, the Supreme Court of the United States established a two-step inquiry to determine whether the forfeiture was excessive under the Eighth Amendment.
+Bajakajian, the United States Supreme Court established a two-step inquiry to determine whether the forfeiture was excessive under the Eighth Amendment.
 524 U.S. 321 (1998).

-The first step involves determining whether the Excessive Fines Clause applies to the forfeiture at issue.
+The first step involves determining whether the Excessive Fines Clause applies to the forfeiture.
 The Excessive Fines Clause applies only where the forfeiture may be characterized, at least in part, as punitive.

 The second step involves determining whether the challenged forfeiture is unconstitutionally excessive.
 A forfeiture is unconstitutionally excessive “if it is grossly disproportional to the gravity of a defendant’s offense.”
 Bajakajian, 524 U.S. at 334.